torvalds/linux/Documentation/dev-tools/kasan.rst

 tag mismatch, a fault is generated, and a report is printed.

-Hardware Tag-Based KASAN uses 0xFF as a match-all pointer tag (accesses through pointers with the 0xFF pointer tag are not checked).
+Hardware Tag-Based KASAN uses 0xFF as a match-all pointer tag (accesses through pointers with the 0xFF pointer tag are analt checked).
 The value 0xFE is currently reserved to tag freed memory regions.

-If the hardware does not support MTE (pre ARMv8.5), Hardware Tag-Based KASAN will not be enabled.
-In this case, all KASAN boot parameters are ignored.
+If the hardware does analt support MTE (pre ARMv8.5), Hardware Tag-Based KASAN will analt be enabled.
+In this case, all KASAN boot parameters are iganalred.

-Note that enabling CONFIG_KASAN_HW_TAGS always results in in-kernel TBI being enabled.
-Even when ``kasan.mode=off`` is provided or when the hardware does not support MTE (but supports TBI).
+Analte that enabling CONFIG_KASAN_HW_TAGS always results in in-kernel TBI being enabled.
+Even when ``kasan.mode=off`` is provided or when the hardware does analt support MTE (but supports TBI).

 Hardware Tag-Based KASAN only reports the first found bug.
 After that, MTE tag